mpaiva/venus/_projects/2024-05-25-wcag-plugin.md

 ## About this project

 I created a very successful Figma plugin simply called the **[WCAG Plugin](https://www.figma.com/community/plugin/1373362852131056921/wcag-plugin)**.

+The WCAG Plugin is simple, but effective.
+It offers three key features:

+- 🔎 Guideline Search - Quickly find relevant guidelines as a conversation starter and to ensure your designs are providing an equitable experience for all users.

+- 🗂️ Notation Cards - Annotate Figma design files with WCAG guideline cards to increase your knowledge of accessibility requirements and best practices.

+- 🔧 Utility Tokens - Import accessibility utility tokens as Figma variables to ensure accessible design decisions across various design elements and components.

+### Free and open-source

+This plugin is free and open-source, driven by a community of passionate contributors dedicated to making digital design more accessible for everyone.

+## Background

 This effort was born out of my commitment to make digital design more inclusive and accessible to everyone.
-MY continuous mission is to provide designers and developers with the tools and methodologies they need to integrate accessibility considerations into their workflows seamlessly.
+My continuous mission is to provide designers and developers with the tools and methodologies they need to integrate accessibility considerations into their workflows seamlessly.

 > <h2>Industry Challenge:</h2> Most UX professionals struggle to incorporate accessibility considerations into their design process, resulting in poor experiences for users with disabilities.